Hey folks, I had a quick, quick little broadcast question here for you.

 I can see them protesting.

-I can I can see them demanding it be removed.
+I can see them demanding it be removed.

-People were still pouring it from the bottle into a generic cup, probably so other people wouldn't know.
+Even with the label removed, people were still pouring it from the bottle into a generic cup, probably so other people wouldn't know.

-Well, I know that's that's that's got to be something unprecedented.
+That's got to be something unprecedented.

-The 27 out of 28, then they all it was 28 for 28 after a while.
+The 27 out of 28, then they all, it was 28 or 28 after a while.

 Do you think that these liberals will surreptitiously buy it themselves now?

-We're gonna keep an eye on it.
+We're going to keep an eye on it.

-Well, I tell you what I'll do.
+Well, I'll tell you what, I'll do.

-I just I I use them exclusively at home.
+I use them exclusively at home.

-And they've got the Rush Revere 2F by T character on one side and revered rush on the other.
+And they've got the Rush Revere 2F by T character on one side and Revered Rush on the other.

 And we can't keep them in stock.

-I mean, it's the least I could, and then I want to send you a couple cases of raspberry.
+And then I want to send you a couple cases of raspberry.

-Um I feel like I ought to buy your wife a key lime pie.
+I feel like I ought to buy your wife a key lime pie.

-Um this is just but I tell you what, Bill, this is so great.
+But I tell you what, Bill, this is so great.

-We have at the two of by tea.com website.
+We have it, the 2FBT.com website.

-Uh but we've got we've got gift certificates coming out soon, Bill, which would be ideal here for your liberal family members who may not be able to pull a trigger and actually buy it themselves.
+But we've got gift certificates coming out soon, Bill, which would be ideal here for your liberal family members who may not be able to pull a trigger and actually buy it themselves.

 But you've got gift certificates here that you can perhaps arrange for them to get.

-I may send you some of those too.
+And I may send you some of those too.

 Thank you very much, sir.

-Because this is a this is it's a fabulous.
+Because it's a fabulous.

 This is the funniest story I have heard yet.

-That Bill, whatever you do, don't hang up.
+That, Bill, whatever you do, don't hang up.

 Mr. Snerdley will be right with you, and we will be right back.